pseudocode-master64/pseudocode-master64/README.md

 - 📫 3418561421@qq.com

-- 🏀 I play basketball across my freetime!
+- 🏀 I play basketball during my freetime!

 **Anyways, thats all about me, can't wait to learn more about you 👀 🫵**